Azure/azure-saas/src/Saas.Identity/Saas.IdentityProvider/deployment/readme.md

 az ad signed-in-user show --query id
 ```

-> Note: The reason that the script doesn't pull the `userPrincipalId` automatically, is that some organization may require that this particular command can only be run from a *manage device*.
+> Note: The reason that the script doesn't pull the `userPrincipalId` automatically, is that some organizations may require that this particular command can only be run from a *manage device*.
 Because the deployment script is run from inside a container this, the command may throw an error: "*AADSTS530003: Your device is required to be managed to access this resource.*", even if the device that the container is on, is managed.

 ### Azure Subscription Id

 You may have multiple Azure subscriptions and thus manually choosing which subscription you want to use is the most practical approach for filling in the `subscriptionId`value.
-You'll your subscriptions in the [Azure Portal on the subscriptions page](https://ms.portal.azure.com/#view/Microsoft_Azure_Billing/SubscriptionsBlade), the value must be a GUID.
+You'll find your subscriptions in the [Azure Portal on the subscriptions page](https://ms.portal.azure.com/#view/Microsoft_Azure_Billing/SubscriptionsBlade), the value should be a GUID.

- Alternatively, get a list of your subscriptions of the tenant that you are logged into by running the az cli command:
+Alternatively, get a list of your subscriptions of the tenant that you are logged into by running the az cli command and choose the one you want to use here:

 ```bash
  az account subscription list --query "[].{DisplayName:displayName, Id:id}" --output table